RackHD/docs/docs/contributing.rst

 Keep your Pull requests limited to a single issue.
 Make sure that the description of the pull requests is clear and complete.

-Run your changes against any existing tests or create new ones if needed. keep your tests as simple as possible.
+Run your changes against any existing tests or create new ones if needed.
+Keep tests as simple as possible.
 Make sure your changes don’t break the existing project.

-Pull requests will be reviewed within 24 hours.
-We will give you feedback on your work and may request that you make further changes and resubmit the request.
+After receiving the pull request, wWe will give you feedback on your work and may request that you make further changes and resubmit the request.
 We will handle all merges.

 Issues and Bugs
 -----------------------------------

-Use the Issues section of the repository to raise issues, ask questions, and report bugs.
+Use the Issues section of each repository to raise issues, ask questions, and report bugs.

 Search existing issues to ensure that you not reporting a topic that has already been covered.
 If you have new information to share about an existing issue, add your information to the existing discussion.